GabeScott/standard-works-vault/General Conference/1991 April - “Honour Thy Father and Thy Mother”.md

 Most of you have never heard of Old Folks Day.
 It was a unique Utah Mormon institution.
 It began in 1875, when Charles R. Savage, the pioneer photographer, persuaded Presiding Bishop Edward Hunter to declare a day for honoring what we now call senior citizens.
 The first Old Folks Day transported guests by rail to an outing at Saltair, west of Salt Lake City.
 A monument honoring that celebration and its founder stands on the southeast corner of Temple Square.

 The annual Old Folks Day celebrations were held in nearly every community in Utah.
 Travel, refreshments, and entertainment were given to all citizens seventy years of age and older.
-Although this holiday was conducted by the leaders and members of this Church, it was stipulated that “there are none to be excluded because of their religion, and the oldest guest present is the special guest of the occasion whether they be white or black or whatever the complexion of their religious belief.”
-(Quoted in Joseph Heinerman, “The Old Folks Day: A Unique Utah Tradition,” Utah Historical Quarterly, 53 [Spring 1985]:158.)
+Although this holiday was conducted by the leaders and members of this Church, it was stipulated that “there are none to be excluded because of their religion, and the oldest guest present is the special guest of the occasion whether they be white or black or whatever the complexion of their religious belief” (quoted in Joseph Heinerman, “The Old Folks Day: A Unique Utah Tradition,” *Utah Historical Quarterly,* Spring 1985, p.
+158).

 The committee directing these celebrations was dissolved in 1970, and the responsibility for honoring those who had come to be called senior citizens was passed to the stake presidents of the Church.
 Since that time we have had further increases in the number of senior citizens in our midst, but perhaps not significant increases in the amount of honor accorded them.
 Fortunately, the advances in medical science that have produced increased longevity have also increased our senior citizens’ effective participation in church, community, business, and social events.
 But the need for honor, especially for our fathers and our mothers, is undiminished.

-The fifth commandment is often referred to as the first commandment with a promise: “Honour thy father and thy mother: that thy days may be long upon the land which the Lord thy God giveth thee.”
-(Ex.
-20:12.)
+The fifth commandment is often referred to as the first commandment with a promise: “Honour thy father and thy mother: that thy days may be long upon the land which the Lord thy God giveth thee” ([[Exodus 20.12|Ex.
+20:12]]).
 I have wondered about the relationship between the commandment and the promise.
 How could honoring our parents increase our longevity?

 During almost forty years of marriage, I have observed something that provides at least a partial explanation of how this promise is fulfilled.